paraya3636/tr4n5l4te/README.md

 # => cómo estás
 ```

+### Command Line

 To translate a YAML file:

     $ ./exe/translate -y /path/to/yml/file -l "destination-language"

+The translator will sleep for 2 seconds, by default, between each string translation.
+You can override that by passing in the amount of time, in seconds, you want it to sleep:

+    $ ./exe/translate -y config/locales/en.yml -l French -s 3

+Warning: If you pass in '0' and translate a large file, it is very likely that Google will ban your IP address.

 To list all known languages